Technological innovation may be the key to help nourish the world.

 While AgriTech focuses on technical solutions – from farm to table – that optimize crop yields, FoodTech points to innovation that ensures food habits are sustainable.
 Together, the collective industry of FoodTech and AgriTech aims to reduce the burden on the environment while creating efficiencies via technology that benefit farmers, the planet and consumers.

-When it comes to the opportunities these industries provide, Frédérique Carrier, managing director, head of Investment Strategy at RBC Wealth Management in London, emphasizes the need to understand the underlying trends and technology that are tackling the issues of food insecurity and climate change.
+When it comes to the opportunities these industries provide, Frédérique Carrier, managing director, head of Investment Strategy at RBC Wealth Management in the British Isles and Asia, emphasizes the need to understand the underlying trends and technology that are tackling the issues of food insecurity and climate change.

 “Instead of looking at just AgriTech and FoodTech and finding companies that fit these labels, understanding the growth trends and how companies will benefit from them is very important,” Carrier says.